 For kids, post-procedure follows up care is necessary to make sure that the treatment done will truly be a success and that no complications will take place shortly.
 The time frame for the after-procedure care will depend on the kind of treatment that was performed.
 At Tiny Teeth Pediatric Dentistry, we provide you with a list of important reminders and information to ensure the overall health of your child.
 Our priority is to guarantee that our patients are taken care of properly, and with the utmost concern for their wellbeing.
-We treat infants, school-age children, and teens who visit our office as if they are our children.
+We treat infants and school-age children who visit our office as if they are our children.

 Common Treatment Post Operative Instructions